As an Amazon Associate, I earn from qualifying purchases.

 - 2 pounds (900 grams) small to medium eggplants

 - Freshly ground black pepper, to taste

 - Olive oil, for drizzling

 - Chopped fresh parsley or cilantro, to garnish

 - To char the eggplants, either set them directly on a lit gas burner or grill, or place in the oven a few inches below the heat source with the broiler on high.
 Allow the skin to turn completely black and flaky on the first side, then turn the eggplants with long-handled tongs to begin charring on the next side.
 Continue turning the eggplants every few minutes until all sides are charred.
-The process will take 10 to 15 minutes.
-You'll know you're done when all the skin is charred and the eggplants are soft all the way through to the middle.
-Expect some drips and minor flare-ups.
-It's worth it.
-(But please be careful.)
-Set eggplants on a plate to cool.

 - When eggplants are cool enough to handle, remove the stems and peel away and discard as much of the skin as possible.
 You want to get rid of most of it, but don't worry if there are little bits left on here and there.

 - Add the eggplant flesh, tahini, lemon juice, garlic, salt, cumin, and pepper to a food processor fitted with the blade.
 Pulse to blend thoroughly.
 Taste and adjust seasoning.